LuiseFreese/blog/SP-Rest-or-Graph-when-to-use-what.md

 ![variables and HTTP action](https://github.com/LuiseFreese/blog/blob/main/media/sharepointrest-or-graph/varsandhttp.png)

-When we now run our flow, we will see, that we the columns that we created are already visible in the default view.
+When we now run our flow, we will see that the columns that we created are already visible in the default view.

 ### Advantages of this solution:

-* We only need one HTTP request to Create list, columns and have the columns in the default view
+* We only need one HTTP request to Create a list, columns and have the columns in the default view
 * If our flow gets more complex over time and we provision more things in not only SharePoint, we can do this with Microsoft Graph as well and extend our permission scope in Azure AD app registration

 ### Disadvantages of this solution: